blacklistperformer/demo-repo/README.md

 now lets check it on closing the terminal and editor and starting from the scratch again.

 we have restarted the terminal and editor.

+now we check this same shit on cmd we have closed the git bash command shell and not moving on to the next sptep